code-aayush/c-language/Variables, Constants & Keywords/README.md

 Concepts Used:
 - int, float, char
 - const and #define
-- Basic I/O and arithmetic
+- Basic I/O and Arithmetic